-Specifically, the regulations require that LEAs obtain a one-time written consent from the parent, before accessing the child's or the parent's public benefits or insurance for the first time, and provide written notification to the child's parents annually thereafter.
+Specifically, the regulations require that LEAs obtain a one-time written consent from the parent before accessing the child's or the parent's public benefits or insurance for the first time and provide written notification to the child's parents annually thereafter.
 Further information can be found in the March 5, 2013 PennLink and Parental Consent FAQ.

 It is best practice to obtain the one-time parental consent at the initial IEP meeting; however, each LEA should establish a protocol for obtaining the consent.
 If the LEA chooses to allow electronic signatures on parental consent forms, the guidelines in Section 5.3 must be followed.
+Refer to the Pennsylvania Department of Education for more information related to electronic signatures.